The Game of Love (album)

-The Game of Love is the Greek singer Helena Paparizou's second English-language international album after the release of My Number One in 2005.
+The Game of Love is the second English-language international album by Greek singer Helena Paparizou.
 It was first released in Greece on 25 October 2006.
 The album is composed of 12 tracks and a bonus track; seven of these had been previously released on Paparizou's previous album Iparhi Logos, and another was released exclusively to Scandinavia as the official song of the European Athletics Championships.
 Five of the songs were just English translations of Greek songs as well as two covers.
 The album was Paparizou's second album in Scandinavia.
 The album has enjoyed mild success in Greece and Cyprus where it topped the charts and quickly attained platinum certification, while it failed to chart in other countries.